hxuu/blog/content/ctf/n0ps25/casinops.md

 ```

 This is cleaner and more "determinstic" if you will.
 The request object has access to the
-application method, which in turn has the builtin functions among its global variables (as with most python objects, check [meta programming in python]()).
+application method, which in turn has the builtin functions among its global variables (as with most python objects, check [meta programming in python](https://developer.ibm.com/tutorials/ba-metaprogramming-python/)).

+> I wrote another writeup [here](https://hxuu.github.io/blog/ctf/n00bz24/file-sharing-portal/) where I discuss this method further
+> including what `__globals__`, `__builtins__` and more mean.
+Refer to it for further details

 ---